nandni-rana/SDV-Vehicle-Simulator/README.md

 # SDV-Vehicle-Simulator
-thi is a python based project
+This is a Python-based project